DecisionToolkit/dsntk-rs/model-evaluator/README.md

 ## Overview

-DMN model evaluator used by other components of [DSNTK](https://github.com/dsntk) project.
+DMN model evaluator used by other components of [Decision Toolkit](https://github.com/dsntk) project.

 Licensed under either of